 – Eagle #5: (from the audience) Do a Good Turn Daily.

-– Board of Review Chairman: As a chairman of the board which reviewed this Scout, I certify that, after investigation interview and examination, the board is of the opinion that this Scout has demonstrated that he has held to the spirit of Scouting in his daily living.
-The board recommends his advancement to Eagle.
+– Board of Review Chairman: As a chairman of the board which reviewed this Scout, I certify that, after investigation interview and examination, the board is of the opinion that this Scout has demonstrated that they have held to the spirit of Scouting in their daily living.
+The board recommends their advancement to Eagle.

 – MC: Are you now satisfied?